 ‘Okay, come back when you get through, and, Sellards, stay with Mr. Howard until he gets his message through, then bring him back here.’

-Daniels then changed Howard’s sequencing of ensuing events by omitting his narrative of what happened in the La Dépêche building and jumping to what he said happened later in the Post and Cable Office:
+Daniels then changed Howard’s sequencing of what followed by omitting the part about what happened in the La Dépêche building and jumping to what Howard said happened later in the Post and Cable Office:

 When Sellards and I reached the cable office with the re-typed message, the censor room was deserted, the entire personnel having poured into the streets to join in the mass celebration which was on in the Place du Président Wilson.
 Suggesting that I remain in the censor’s office, Sellards alone went directly to the operating room at the cable head.
 Due to his being known by all the operators as Admiral Wilson’s confidential secretary, he was able to expedite the sending of my dispatch and remained alongside the operator until the brief bulletin with its momentous potentialities had cleared into New York.